EPSRC Vacation Bursaries 2019

 What do I get?

-Vacation Bursaries provide funding for undergraduate students to gain practical, first-hand experience of research.
+Vacation Internships provide funding for undergraduate students to gain practical, first-hand experience of research.
 This is invaluable if you are considering a research career, including going on to do PhD.

 Throughout the scheme, you will benefit from the leadership and guidance of two academic experts and you will also have access to the research facilities you need to undertake the project.

-You will also receive a competitive stipend of £222 per week.
-Funds of up to £300 are also available for research consumables.
+You will also receive £300 per week and funds of up to £300 are also available for research consumables.

 What kind of project will I work on?